Barking Breaths: CPR Steps for Dogs in Distress

 Compression-Breath Ratio

-The compression-to-breath ratio for dogs is similar to that of humans: 30 chest compressions followed by 2 rescue breaths.
+The standard ratio for CPR in dogs is similar to that in humans: 30 chest compressions followed by 2 rescue breaths.
+Continue this cycle, checking periodically for signs of life, such as spontaneous breathing or movement.

 Size Matters: Adjusting Techniques